Project Denver

-For the Soviet HIV disinformation campaign, see Operation Denver.

 Project Denver is the codename of a central processing unit designed by Nvidia that implements the ARMv8-A 64/32-bit instruction sets using a combination of simple hardware decoder and software-based binary translation (dynamic recompilation) where "Denver's binary translation layer runs in software, at a lower level than the operating system, and stores commonly accessed, already optimized code sequences in a 128 MB cache stored in main memory".
 Denver is a very wide in-order superscalar pipeline.
 Its design makes it suitable for integration with other SIPs cores (e.g. GPU, display controller, DSP, image processor, etc.) into one die constituting a system on a chip (SoC).

 Project Denver is targeted at mobile computers, personal computers, servers, as well as supercomputers.
 Respective cores have found integration in the Tegra SoC series from Nvidia.
-Initially Denver cores was designed for the 28 nm process node (Tegra model T132 aka "Tegra K1").
+Initially Denver cores was designed for the 28 nm process node (Tegra model T132 "Tegra K1").
 Denver 2 was an improved design that built for the smaller, more efficient 16 nm node.
-(Tegra model T186 aka "Tegra X2").
+(Tegra model T186 a.k.a.
+"Tegra X2").

 In 2018, Nvidia released an improved design (codename: "Carmel", based on ARMv8 (64-bit; variant: ARM-v8.2 with 10-way superscalar, functional safety, dual execution, parity & ECC) got integrated into the Tegra Xavier SoC offering a total of 8 cores (or 4 dual-core pairs).
 The Carmel CPU core supports full Advanced SIMD (ARM NEON), VFP (Vector Floating Point), and ARMv8.2-FP16.
 First published testings of Carmel cores integrated in the Jetson AGX development kit by third party experts took place in September 2018 and indicated a noticeably increased performance as should expected for this real world physical manifestation compared to predecessors systems, despite all doubts the used quickness of such a test setup in general an in particular implies.
 The Carmel design can be found in the Tegra model T194 ("Tegra Xavier") that is designed with a 12 nm structure size.